-If your employer has been paying your health insurance premiums, after retirement you may have to pick up the tab.
+If your employer has been paying your health insurance premiums, after retirement, you may have to pick up the tab.
 If you retire before age 65, you'll need to explore the available options for health care coverage before your Medicare kicks in.
 Shop for plans now so you can add an estimate of that monthly expense into your budget.

 Don't forget about dental, vision, and hearing care.
 Add those expenses to your budget, too.
-Estimate other health expenses such as medication as well so you have the full picture when creating your retirement budget.
+Estimate other health expenses such as medication as well, so you have the full picture when creating your retirement budget.

 Factor in Fun

-This is the flexible part of the budget that includes all the fun stuff, such as travel, grandkid outings, sports, and other entertainment.
+Discretionary spending is the flexible part of the budget that includes all the fun stuff, such as travel, grandkid outings, sports, and other entertainment.
 Do you love to dine out or want to go on a yearly cruise?
 Figure out how much you'd like to spend on these fun retirement activities, then figure them into your budget.

 Consider how your hobbies and lifestyle may change, as this could affect the way you spend.
 If married, ask your spouse to do this also.